How Not to Store Your Boats & RVs: 8 Big Mistakes Broken Arrow Residents Should Avoid

 Fluids left inside tanks and pipes may freeze, expand, and damage internal systems during colder months.
 Stagnant water can also encourage bacterial growth and unpleasant odors.

 Before storage, flush tanks and lines completely.
-In addition, use antifreeze solutions whenever necessary for extra protection.
+Additionally, use antifreeze solutions whenever necessary for extra protection.
+This simple step prevents thousands of dollars in potential damage.

 3. Using Non-Breathable Covers or Tarps